Komati River: History

 The Portuguese named the river's lower reaches the Rio des Reijs, either "river of rice" or "river of kings".
 Subsequently, Jan van Riebeeck's journal mentions a Rio de Reijs, when he dispatched a ship up the east coast in search of rice supplies.
 In voortrekker Louis Tregardt's journal it is referred to as the Manhissa, a name still extant, while to the British it was known as the King George River.

 In 1725 a Dutch expedition led by Francois de Kuiper explored the region of the lower Komati and travelled 30 km into the current Mpumalanga province, before they were attacked by local tribes and had to return to Delagoa Bay.

-On the September 23, 1900 during the Second Boer War, 3,000 Boers crossed the frontier at the small town of Komati Poort, and surrendered to the Portuguese authorities.
+On the September 23, 1900 during the Second Boer War, 3,000 Boers crossed the frontier at the small town of Komatipoort, and surrendered to the Portuguese authorities.

 On November 7, 1900, the banks of the Komati became the site of a battle between the British Empire and the Boers.
 The Battle of Leliefontein was a retreat by the British, harassed by the Boers, who were threatening to capture the British Artillery.
 The British guns were saved by the Royal Canadian Dragoons who charged the Boers, whereby they placed the guns out of their reach.